Hanz-ala1/eks-platform-lab/README.md

 # eks-platform-lab
-Platform Engineering Lab – EKS, GitOps, Monitoring
+Platform Engineering Lab – EKS Deployment

-Terraform AWS EKS Cluster for GitOps
+Terraform AWS EKS Cluster
 This repository contains the Terraform code to provision a foundational AWS Elastic Kubernetes Service (EKS) cluster.
 It is designed as the underlying infrastructure layer, ready for application deployments managed by a GitOps controller like Argo CD or Flux.

-This project serves as a practical example of Infrastructure as Code (IaC) for building a scalable and robust Kubernetes platform on AWS, suitable for a senior-level Platform/DevOps engineering portfolio.
+This project serves as a practical example of Infrastructure as Code (IaC) for building a scalable and robust Kubernetes platform on AWS.

 System Architecture
 The following diagram illustrates the architecture of the AWS resources provisioned by this Terraform code.
 It includes a multi-AZ VPC, public and private subnets, and an EKS cluster with a managed node group.
 The Terraform state is securely stored in an S3 bucket.